eyescreamm/film_review_django/README.md

 - User can register or login to write the reviews.
 - Writing the rating and comment about each movie

-The curren or furture works:
+The current and furture works:

 - Implement function of sorting and filtering movie list by rating.
 - Create mypage to see the list of review written by each user.